Yangon: Early history

 Yangon was founded as Dagon in the early 11th century (c.
 1028–1043) by the Mon people, who inhabited Lower Burma at that time.
 Dagon became an important pilgrimage pagoda town, starting in the 14th century, during the Hanthawaddy kingdom.
 Notable governors of Dagon included Princess Maha Dewi, who ruled the town from 1364 to 1392, and her grandniece, Shin Saw Pu, who later became the only female queen regnant in Burmese history.
-Queen Saw Pu built a palace next to the Shwedagon Pagoda in the town in 1460 and spent her semi-retired life at that palace until her death in 1471.
+Queen Saw Pu built a palace next to the Shwedagon Pagoda in the town in 1460 and spent her semi-retired life at that palace until she died in 1471.

-In 1755, King Alaungpaya, the founder of the Konbaung dynasty captured Dagon, added settlements around it, and called the enlarged town "Yangon".
+In 1755, King Alaungpaya, the founder of the Konbaung dynasty, captured Dagon, added settlements around it, and called the enlarged town "Yangon".
 In the 1790s, the East India Company opened a factory in Yangon.
 The estimated population of Yangon in 1823 was about 30,000.
 The British captured Yangon during the First Anglo-Burmese War (1824–26), but returned the city to Burmese rule after the war.
 The city was destroyed by a fire in 1841.